• Skip to primary navigation

 For any content issues please Contact Us.

-A North Carolina cerebral palsy lawyer is a legal expert with experience helping disabled children and can assist you if your child developed CP after medical negligence.
-The right lawyer has the expertise to guide your legal decisions.
-Further, a qualified attorney can help you understand your rights if your child has faced discrimination.
+Let a North Carolina cerebral palsy lawyer guide your legal decisions if your child developed CP after medical negligence.
+An experienced and qualified attorney can help file a lawsuit to recover damages and explain your rights if your child has faced discrimination.

-Why You Need a North Carolina Cerebral Palsy Lawyer
+Why Do I Need a North Carolina Cerebral Palsy Lawyer?

 A diagnosis for a baby with cerebral palsy can be devastating.
 Your family faces many challenges, including choosing and paying for treatments.